aig-upf/sltp/README.md

 The experiment names are not as informative as could be.
 The configuration of each experiment can be inspected by looking at the experiment file.

+## Using the SLTP Docker image
+We can also run experiments from within the Docker image.
+Assuming you want to run experiment `p1` from the `Visitall` domain, leaving all intermediate files and results in a `workspace` directory in the host machine:

+    mkdir workspace
+    docker run -it --mount src=`pwd`/workspace,target=/root/projects/workspace,type=bind \
+        gfrancesm/sltp sltp visitall:p1 --workspace /root/projects/workspace

 ### Software Requirements